 Useful for the non-specialist, such as students in introductory courses; we obtain them as necessary.

-Important because they are convenient, fully searchable, available to users from off-campus, and space-efficient.
+Because they are convenient, fully searchable, continuously updated, available to users from off-campus, and space-efficient.
 They are the format of first choice for new acquisitions.
 We also seek to convert much of our print and microfilm holdings to online equivalents and to purchase electronic books as demand from our users increases.

 The Armstrong Library has printed sheet maps related to human and physical geography and geology.
 See (Maps and Atlases)[Link 3.5] for more information.